Almohad Caliphate: Architecture

 The Almohads were also prolific builders of fortifications and forts across their realm.
-They were responsible for building (or rebuilding) the city walls of Cordoba, Seville, Fes, and Taza, as well as many smaller forts and castles across Morocco and southern Spain and Portugal.
+They were responsible for building (or rebuilding) the city walls of Córdoba, Seville, Fez, and Taza, as well as many smaller forts and castles across Morocco and southern Spain and Portugal.
 In Rabat, Abd al-Mu'min built most of the current Kasbah of the Udayas in 1150–1151 (after having destroyed an earlier Almoravid ribat there), while Abu Yusuf Ya'qub al-Mansur embarked on the construction of a vast new capital and citadel on its south side called Ribat al-Fath (for which the enormous unfinished mosque of the Hassan Tower was also intended).
 While never finished, this project created the current outer walls of the historic center of Rabat, along with multiple gates such as Bab er-Rouah and the ceremonial main gate of the Kasbah of the Udayas.
 Al-Mansur also created the Kasbah of Marrakesh, a large royal citadel and palace complex to house the caliph's family and administration.
 The main public entrance of this kasbah was the ornamental gate of Bab Agnaou.
 In Seville, the Almohads built the Torre del Oro, a defensive tower on the shores of the Guadalquivir River which dates from 1220 to 1221 and remains a landmark of the city today.
-Likewise, the Calahorra Tower in Cordoba is believed to be an originally Almohad structure designed to defend the river and the city's old bridge.
+Likewise, the Calahorra Tower in Córdoba is believed to be an originally Almohad structure designed to defend the river and the city's old bridge.

 The Almohad caliphs also constructed multiple country estates just outside the main cities where they resided, continuing a tradition that existed under the Almoravids.
 The best-known examples of these estates were centered around large water basins or reservoirs that sustained orchards of fruit trees and other plants.
 Some of them are referred to as al-Buḥayra ("little sea") in Arabic sources, likely in reference to these artificial lakes.
 Small palaces or pleasure pavilions were built on the edge of the reservoirs.
 In Marrakesh, the present-day Agdal and Menara gardens both developed from such Almohad creations.
 In Seville, the remains of the al-Buḥayra garden, founded in 1171, were excavated and partly restored in the 1970s.
 A similar garden estate was also created in Rabat but has not been found by archaeologists.
 The Alcázar Genil (originally called al-Qaṣr as-Sayyid) in Granada, created in the late Almohad period and later remodeled by the Nasrids, stood next to an enormous pool on the outskirts of the city.
 A small ribat, consisting of a square hall covered by a sixteen-sided dome on squinches, was built nearby at the same time and has been preserved today as a Christian hermitage.
 Sunken gardens were also part of Almohad palace architecture.
 In some cases the gardens were divided symmetrically into four parts, much like a riyad garden.
 Examples of these have been found in several courtyards in the Alcázar of Seville, where former Almohad palaces once stood.